 While Motorola isn’t quite as timely with its updates as it once was, the company is still pretty transparent about its plans and is one of the better manufacturers regarding new versions of Android.
 In September, Motorola announced which of its phones would get an upgrade to Android 8.0 Oreo.
 It didn’t commit to a timeline but said that device owners could expect new firmware “this fall.”

 Not every phone will make the jump, unfortunately.
 The Moto G4 won’t get Oreo, and neither will the Moto E4.
 Initially, Motorola refused to commit to updating the Moto G4 Plus — despite promising in the phone’s marketing materials an upgrade to Android Oreo.
+Thankfully for fans of the G-series, the G5S Plus is currently receiving tests for Oreo in certain countries.

 “It’s our general practice for the Moto G family to get one major OS upgrade per device, so it wasn’t originally planned for Android O,” a Motorola spokesperson said in a blog post.
 “But it’s important to us we keep our promises, so in addition to the N upgrade it has already received, we will be upgrading Moto G4 Plus to Android O. Because this is an unplanned upgrade, it will take some time to fit into our schedule, we’ll update our software upgrade page when we have more info.”